Do Go On - 532 - Dashcon Failure

 We will be hanging out up the back of the room as you leave.

-You can either say hello or, as we always say, awkwardly avoid eye contact.
+Or, as we always say, awkwardly avoid eye contact.

 That's totally fine.